MeshJS/polkadot/README.md

 ### [A Giftcard HashMap based](200/2006.md)

-Implementing a basic Giftcard feature in Ink! using a HashMap
+Implementing a basic Giftcard in Ink! using a HashMap

 ### [A Giftcard NFTs (PSP34) based](200/2007.md)

+Another Giftcard implementation but using NFTs and OpenBrush libs

 ... work in progress...